colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 Failed to add resident attribute: Numerical result out of range
 ```

-That certainly looked like it could be related.
-Something, somewhere was overflowing.
+Something, somewhere was hitting a maximum of some kind, which sounded a whole lot like it was part of the named stream limit.
 But maybe it was unrelated--you never know.
 I reran my testing script, and out popped the same message.
 I was on to something.
 I searched the source for "Too large attrlist," and found the following snippet in `libntfs-3g/attrib.c`.

 ```c
 /*